23 Things To Do for February's Winter Break on Long Island

 1. Long Island Explorium

-Head to the Long Island Explorium with your squad for a play session.
+Long Island Explorium is holding a week-long Space Explorers Adventure Camp for kids in grades 3 to 6.
 Of course, this harbor-front museum is just a small part of bustling Port Jefferson, which is worth a visit on its own.

 2. Bowling